 Blow Out is not a truly complex conspiracy thriller – but it sure feels like one as you and watch and try to follow it.
 How does it achieve this potent, paradoxical affect, which seems so specific to cinema?
 It's because of the very particular way that De Palma spins his stories, always launching multiple plot threads separately, and then slowly drawing, locking them together.
 He is a truly a master at this form, and of all the spooky, hallucinatory affects that it can create.
 Watching Blow Out, I had a curious flash of a scene in a very non-De Palma-ish movie, Jean Eustache's French classic The Mother and the Whore (1973): a scene where the main character, Alexandre (Jean-Pierre Léaud), sits in a Parisian train station restaurant and compares it to a film by the German director Wilhelm Friedrich Murnau.
 The station, he says, is a "locus of transitions", of multiple lives and stories threading in and out, crossing each other in specific moments and intersections.
 And then I realised how central train stations are to De Palma, how much he loves their possibilities as cinema.
 In The Untouchables (1987), with its Eisensteinian Odessa Steps type sequence, in the extraordinary finale of Carlito's Way (1993), and in a fine section of Blow Out, train stations allows this filmmaker free rein: paths and stories cross, the private and the public smash into each other (as do all manner of cops and guards, crooks and secret agents), escape routes open up or close up at every labyrinthine turn.
 And what possibilities for movement and sound as well, for lines of sight revealed or impaired, for bodies tensely in hiding or desperately making a last dash in plain view.

 One sometimes hears the complaint about De Palma that finally, he's a rather minor director, because his films are all plots and structures and crazy camera angles and dazzling set-pieces.
 Consequently, there isn't much real, human drama there, no feeling for people or even for actors.
 De Palma is often portrayed as a mechanical kind of filmmaker, and an obsessive mechanic at that: everything in his films is excessively neat and systematic; everything goes around in circles, patterns, motifs; every tiny planted set-up detail gets its satisfying pay-off later on.
-Certainly, I wouldn't deny that there's a gleefully adolescent side to De Palma (just as there is to David Lynch), an adolescent, boyish side that expresses itself mainly in his comic touches, his parodies of other movies (even his own), and his fondness for side characters who are ugly nerds or ditzy bimbos.
+Certainly, I wouldn't deny that there's a gleefully adolescent side to De Palma (just as there is to David Lynch), a boyish side that expresses itself mainly in his comic touches, his parodies of other movies (even his own), and his fondness for side characters who are ugly nerds or ditzy bimbos.

 I can see all of this in De Palma: the mad formalism, the mechanical neatness, the inane laughs.
 I see that there is not the relaxed breadth and depth of human types and behaviours, non-judgmentally observed, that you find in the films of Jean Renoir or Wayne Wang, André Téchiné or even Hitchcock.
 But I class De Palma more in a bracket with vigorous stylists like Sergio Leone, and I get the same exhilaration, the same thrill, sometimes the same poignancy and pathos from De Palma that I get from Leone.